Classical electron radius

 Jump to navigation Jump to search

 Template:Use American English Template:Short description The classical electron radius is a combination of fundamental physical quantities that define a length scale for problems involving an electron interacting with electromagnetic radiation.
+A classical charged sphere producing an electric field with energy equal to the electron's rest mass energy would have a radius equal to the classical electron radius.[1]
 It links the classical electrostatic self-interaction energy of a homogeneous charge distribution to the electron's rest mass energy.
 According to modern understanding, the electron has no internal structure, and hence no size attributable to it.
 Nevertheless, it is useful to define a length that characterizes electron interactions in atomic-scale problems.
 The CODATA value for the classical electron radius isTemplate:Physconst

 where e is the elementary charge, me is the electron mass, c is the speed of light, and ε0 is the permittivity of free space.[2]
 This is about three times larger than the charge radius of the proton.